minthantsin/arrasio-chat-system/README.md

 - Swear filter (RegEx)
     - A few entries are included to filter words such as 'sh*t'.

-Please take a look at Wiki page for some screenshots.

 # Demo Server 1
 Initial loading time may take a while. http://arras.cc:3000